 For a more challenging game, add ramps or tunnels to the path.
 You can even have them create their own track, as long as you make sure they are equidistant.

 Using this list of ideas, you should never hear “I’m bored” again.
 What are your favorite indoor games to play with your kids?
 Maybe you have some suggestions from your childhood.
+Join the Club and get more parenting suggestions and access to exclusive deals.
 Please share with us!